-The census and socio-economic survey results reveal that majority (41%) of the HHs/respondents were aged above 50 years, 34.9% were aged between 41-50 years, 13.3% were aged between 31-40 years and 8.4 were aged between 21-30 years of age.
+The census and socio-economic survey results reveal that majority (41%) of the HHs/respondents were aged above 50 years, 34.9% were aged between 41 - 50 years, 13.3% were aged between 31 - 40 years and 8.4 were aged between 21-30 years of age.
 Out of the total 51.8% of the respondents/HHs Heads were matric, 8.4% were educated upto primary level, and only 6% were Illiterate.
-Only 2.4% respondents were upto the age of 20 years.
-In the case of these 02 HHs, respondents during the socioeconomic survey were upto 20 years of age from whom information was obtained during the survey.
-At the time of socioeconomic survey, their HHs were not present at their homes therefore, intervews are made from their children.

-Based on the field survey, major occupations in the villages along the road are doing jobs in private sector and business (small shop keeper, hotels and restaurants), wage labour (Unskilled workers), agriculture and livestock rearing (sale and purchase of livestock and dairy products).
+Based on the field survey, major occupations in the villages along the road are doing jobs in private sector and business (small shop keeper, hotels and restaurants), wagelabour (Unskilled workers), agriculture and livestock rearing (sale and purchase of livestock and dairy products).
 As per socio-economic survey, it was noticed that private service and business is the main source of income for the locals.
 As per survey results, majority part of the road passes through rural areas and majority of people are involved in private service.